 This course will be half of a four-day in-person intensive.
 Instruction in data presentation and visualization methods will build on concepts introduced in the Big Data course.

 Start building the foundation to make a difference in your community.
-Request information today.
+Apply now.

 How Can This Executive Degree Advance Your Urban Planning Career?